csc-training/hpc-python/docs/mooc/python-and-performance/performance-analysis.md

 time only in a small part of the program as exemplified by the common **90/10** rule: **90% of time is spent in 10% of the source code**.
-To illustrate this rule, speeding up the 10% part by a factor of 1000 results only in a 10% speedup for the program, while speeding up the 90% part by a factor of 10 gives a 500% speedup.
+To illustrate this rule, speeding up the 10% part by a factor of 1000 results only in a 10% speed-up for the program, while speeding up the 90% part by a factor of 10 gives a 500% speed-up.
 The actual ratios differ case by case, but the general pattern is common.

 Thus, it is clear that when optimizing one should focus only in the